Avtem/LearnCpp-Quiz-201/step 07.md

-F) In this step, we'll finally implement the ability for players to move the tiles in field.
+G) In this step, we'll finally implement the ability for players to move the tiles in field.

 First, we should take a closer look at how sliding tiles actually works: